MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 > - Narrow the width of appropriate columns.
 > - Zoom out in your web browser.

 When you select an entry by clicking anywhere in the row other than the check box next to the first column, a details flyout opens.
-The flyout contains the same information as the [details flyout for the Top URLs tab in the Phish and All email views](#top-url-details-for-the-all-email-view).
+The flyout contains the same information as the [details flyout for the Top URLs tab in the Phish and All email views](#top-urls-details-for-the-all-email-view).

 #### Top targeted users view for the details area of the Phish view in Threat Explorer

-The **Top targeted users** view organizes the data into a table of the top recipients who were targeted by phishing attempts.
+The **Top targeted users** view organizes the data into a table of the top five recipients who were targeted by phishing attempts.
 The list shows:

 - **Top targeted users**: The email address of the top targeted user.
 If you select an email address, a details flyout opens that contains additional information.
 This information is the same as described in [Top targeted users view for the details area of the All email view in Threat Explorer](#top-targeted-users-view-for-the-details-area-of-the-all-email-view-in-threat-explorer).
 - The number of attempts: If you select the number of attempts, Threat Explorer opens in a new tab filtered by the malware family name.

+> [!TIP]
+> Use :::image type="icon" source="../../media/m365-cc-sc-download-icon.png" border="false"::: **Export** to export the list of up to 3000 users and the corresponding attempts.

 #### Email origin view for the details area of the Phish view in Threat Explorer